Crozzers/pocketsphinx-python-wheels/README.md

 ### How to build manylinux wheels
 Download docker and run the [pypa manylinux docker containers](https://github.com/pypa/manylinux#docker-images) for each arch you wish to build for.
-One inside the container, run this command:
+Once inside the container, run this command:
 ```
 apt update && apt install wget -y && wget https://github.com/Crozzers/pocketsphinx-python-wheels/raw/master/build-manylinux-wheel.sh && bash build-manylinux-wheel.sh
 ```